aaronbloomfield/ccc/hws/intro/index.md

 - Clarified on 9/2: For `validate`: the blockchain is considered valid if only the genesis block exists; we will never call this function if the genesis block has not been created.
 Because of this, you don't have to actually check if the genesis block exists, as we will never call validate on it if it does not exist.
 Likewise, you don't have to do any checks on the genesis block file itself.
 - Clarified on 9/6 the output (at the end of the Requirements section)

-### Background

-This homework is based on the material covered in the [Cryptocurrency Overview](../../slides/overview.html#/) slide set.

 ### Languages